This post may contain affiliate links.

 Praise and compliment your child to another adult while your child is nearby, within hearing distance.
 Children get a big boost to their self-esteem when they hear one of their parents compliment them to another adult.

 TAKE CARE OF YOURSELF

 Children model the behavior of their parents, both good and bad.
-If they see mom taking care of herself, showing herself respect and treating herself with importance, they’re going to grow up believing (correctly) that that’s how they should treat themselves, because they saw mom doing it.
+If they see mom taking care of herself, showing herself respect and treating herself with importance, they’re going to grow up believing (correctly) that that’s how they should treat themselves.

 On the flipside, if you’re constantly putting yourself down, speaking negatively about yourself and not taking care of yourself in general, it’s going to have a similar influence over your children.

 Model to your children how to make themselves a priority.

 Children with high self-esteem are happier and more confident, and it’s our responsibility as parents to ensure our children think highly of themselves.
 What we do at home has a huge impact on our children’s future.
 If you teach your children to love and believe in themselves, they’ll reap the benefits of that throughout their entire lives.